Kashmiri cuisine: Fish

 The Duke of Bedford helped to send 10,000 trout eggs from the UK in 1899 but they perished on the way.
 A second consignment arrived from Scotland the next year.
 The rainbow and brown trout adapted well to the Kashmir valley, while the indigenous snow trout continues to flourish.
 Locally known as alegaad, it can be found in both standing and flowing water bodies throughout the valley.
-There were 137 private fish farms in just Anantnag district, which was declared as the 'Trout District of India'.
+There were 137 private fish farms in just Anantnag district, which was declared as the 'Trout District of India'..
+Brown trout population in Kashmir declined due to unregulated angling, illegal reiverbed mining, water pollution and climate change, even though efforts are being make to revive brown trout by Fisheries department over last two decades.

 Eggs

 Poultry farms are set on European standards, as Kashmir has similar geo-climatic conditions.
 Using permaculture and no-dig gardening technique, free-range eggs are being sold every day.
 People collect chick varieties like Kalinga brown, Vanraja, Kashmir Commercial Layer, etc. to dish out a regular supply of organic brown eggs.
 The Kashmir Duck (batook) is reared for its eggs in all districts of the valley with highest population in Bandipora district, followed by Kupwara, Barmulla, Srinagar and others.
 Eggs of Kashmir duck are either white or green-shelled and weigh 66.20 g on average.

 Kalij pheasant (wan kokur) lays between 6 and 10 eggs per clutch, and are perfect served soft-boiled in their olive-green shells with a mere sprinkle of celery salt and buttered soldiers.